Charlotte metro

 Yes.
 The City of Charlotte and Mecklenburg County require residential roofing permits for tear-off and reroof projects, and surrounding NC counties (Union, Cabarrus, Gaston, Iredell) and SC counties (York, Lancaster) all require permits as well.
 North Carolina general contractor licensing is required for projects above the state's contract-value threshold; SC requires Residential Builder licensing.
 Confirm your contractor is licensed in the right state for your address.

-What roof material is best for Charlotte?
+Which roof material works for Charlotte?

 For most homeowners: an architectural asphalt shingle with a 110+ mph wind rating, six-nail install pattern, full balanced attic ventilation, and chimney flashing rebuild as part of any tear-off.
 Class 4 impact rating is a reasonable upgrade given the Piedmont's mixed hail exposure.
 Standing-seam metal is gaining share on contemporary architecture and is the longer-lifecycle choice for stay-forever owners.